r23/MyOOS/wordpress/wp-content/plugins/seo-by-rank-math/readme.txt

 * **[Elementor SEO](https://rankmath.com/blog/elementor-seo/)** - Deep integration with the Elementor Page builder.
 Now, you don’t need to go back and forth between tabs to configure your page’s SEO.
 Everything related to SEO for Elementor can be configured in the visual editor.

 * **[Divi SEO](https://rankmath.com/blog/divi-seo/)** - One of its kind integration with the Divi Page Builder and theme.
 Handle everything related to SEO from the page editor screen without jumping back to the default editor.
-This help you optimize your website in real time for SEO.
+This helps you optimize your website in real-time for SEO.

-* **Page Builder SEO** - The Rank Math SEO plugin's content analysis works perfectly with popular page builder and themes like Oxygen Builder, WPBakery, Avada, Astra, Kadence, Themify, Beaver Builder, Page Builder Framework, Schema theme, Flothemes, OceanWP, etc.
+* **Page Builder SEO** - The Rank Math SEO plugin's content analysis works perfectly with popular page builders and themes like Oxygen Builder, WPBakery, Avada, Astra, Kadence, Themify, Beaver Builder, Page Builder Framework, Schema theme, Flothemes, OceanWP, etc.

 * **Optimize UNLIMITED Keywords At Once** — You can optimize your post for up to 5 different keywords by default with the Rank Math SEO plugin and can use a filter to optimize for unlimited keywords.

 * **Image SEO** - With Rank Math SEO's perfect solution to add ALT & Title tags on the fly, to optimize images, showing inside the content, and that too for FREE, there is no reason to choose any other SEO solution that does not provide all the essential SEO features.

 * **[Web Stories SEO](https://rankmath.com/kb/google-web-stories/)** - Make any Story created with the Google's Web Stories plugin SEO-Ready.
-Automatically adds AMP friendly Schema markup and Meta tags.
+Automatically adds AMP-friendly Schema markup and Meta tags.

 * **[WooCommerce SEO](https://rankmath.com/blog/woocommerce-seo/)** - Optimizing your store products is easier with Rank Math.
 SEO Meta tags and Schema are automatically added but can be customized with total control as well.
 Rank Math SEO has the most advanced SEO for WooCommerce.